-Senzytec is a novel biosensor based system which enables to measure the concentration of various analytes of interest for the agro-food, industrial, research and clinical fields.
+Senzytec is a novel biosensor-based system which enables fruit growers to measure the concentration of various analyses of interest for the agro-food, industrial, research and clinical fields.
 It was developed in collaboration with the Universities of Padua and Venice (Italy), and won the Innovation Award granted by the Veneto Region.

 |Economical||Low price of instrument and sensors|